pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/13_Amazon_AWS_Setup/02_Amazon_AWS_Cloudfront_CDN_Setup.md

-# Amazon AWS Cloudfront CSN Setup
+# Amazon AWS Cloudfront CDN Setup

 ## When using S3 as Storage Backend